boostercloud/booster/docs/README.md

 Note:

-> In Booster, the IDs are generated on the client-side.
+> In this example, the IDs are generated on the client-side.
 When running production applications
 > consider adding validation for ID uniqueness.
 For this example, we have used [a UUID generator](https://www.uuidgenerator.net/version4)

 ##### 7.2 Retrieving all posts